sejal-codes/voice-emotion-chatbot/README.md

 🎤 Voice Emotion Chatbot

 A voice-based emotion detection chatbot built with Python (Flask).
-Upload your voice, and it detects emotions like happy, sad, or neutral, then responds naturally.
+Upload your WAV audio, and it detects emotions like happy, sad, or neutral, then responds naturally.
 Perfect portfolio-ready backend project for beginners.

 🚀 Features

-🎧 Upload WAV or MP3 audio files.
+🎧 Upload WAV audio files.

 🧠 Detect emotions using pitch & energy analysis.

-💬 Generates chatbot responses based on emotion.
+💬 Generates chatbot responses based on detected emotion.

 ⚡ Lightweight Flask backend with file upload support.

-🌐 Optional: Integrates with a frontend for live voice input.
+🌐 Optional: Can integrate with a frontend for live voice input.

 🧩 How It Works

-User uploads a voice file via /chat endpoint.
+User uploads a WAV file via /chat endpoint.

 Backend processes the file:

-Converts MP3 → WAV if needed.

 Extracts audio features using librosa.

-Classifies emotion with a pitch + energy-based algorithm.
+Classifies emotion with a simple pitch + energy-based algorithm.

 Returns JSON response like: